GENERAL ASTRONOMY ARTICLES

-Now at the beginning of the twenty-first century, the Orion Nebula or NGC 1975-1980 is visually the brightest of the nebulae seen in the sky.
+Now at the beginning of the twenty-first century, the Orion Nebula or NGC 1975-1980 is visually one of the brightest of the nebulae seen in the sky.
 This magnificent object is a bright emission nebula that is still spectacular even in light-polluted skies.
 The most modest telescopes can make out the general shape, and its greenish colour.
 Using even the largest of telescopes, we can observe something new that we have not noticed before.
 Commonly we call it the Great Nebula in Orion M42 is found lying in the middle of the sword of Orion, or the handle of the saucepan, as seen from the southern hemisphere.
 In even moderate telescopes it is a truly grand object and words cannot adequately describe this nebula as it truly appears.

-My own impression of the Orion Nebula is firmly fixed in my brain.
+My own impression of the Orion Nebula is firmly fixed in my head.
 As the one of the first objects that I observed with a small 60mm refractor, I can still recall being fascinated by the faint, but highly delicate nebulosity.
 A sharp boundary to darker portions contrasts the ‘bowl’ of the nebula.
 The most obvious feature is the boundary of light call the Bright Bar.
 Naturally, when observing it with a much larger telescope, the subtle differences in the surface brightness become obvious, with a mottled surface inter-dispersed with faint filaments.

 One of the first astronomical photographs taken of this object was allegedly made by American spectroscopist, Henry Draper, at the Harvard College Observatory in 1880.
 It is obviously a favourite object among those interested in astrophotography or imaging and is truly the most photographed object in the sky!
 A small telescope, with the short time in guiding, produces truly magnificent results.
 For the amateur astrophotographer it is likely the first object attempted.
 It remains a popular photograph in astronomical periodicals, advertising materials and in books.
 For example, it has been in each issue of the magazine Sky and Telescope for the past seventeen years (2005)!